top of page

 Vegetarian / Vegan

-• Epif – 100% vegetarian & 90% vegan inspired by the San Andres region of South America.
+• Epif – Vegan inspired by the San Andres region of South America.
 Featuring the largest Pisco selection in Portland.
-The interior design incorporates old church pews, skateboards, gym bleachers.
+The interior design incorporates old church pews, skateboards, and gym bleachers.
 Open Tues – Sat.
 (404 NE 28th Ave. ~ epifpdx.com)

-• Fire on the Mountain (FOTM) – Really, really good wings - free-range, antibiotic and hormone-free, with a choice or 12+ sauces, super tasty salads and beer.
+• Fire on the Mountain (FOTM) – Really, really good wings - free-range, antibiotic and hormone-free, with a choice of 12+ sauces, super tasty salads, and beer.
 A staff favorite.
 (1708 E Burnside St. ~ portlandwings.com)

 • Nostrana – Divinely delicious, simple traditional Italian food.
 Happy hour is after 9 PM.
 Best Chef James Beard Nomination.
 (1401 SE Morrison St.~ nostrana.com)